 Microsoft's modern SharePoint experience has really begun to come together.
 We started with new lists and libraries, then team and communication sites, and finally Office 365 groups.
-During this workshop, we'll go over how you can leverage these experiences to collaborate effectively inside and outside your organization, and securely publish content internally, externally, and anonymously.
+During this workshop we'll go over how you can leverage these experiences to collaborate effectively both within and outside your organization, and securely publish content internally, to external users, and anonymously.

 The chapters we'll cover during this full day workshop are:

 - Overview of the modern sites and Office 365 Groups experience

 - Implementing a site request and provisioning process to provide governance

 - Light branding of your sites

 - Leveraging SharePoint Framework web parts to navigate to sites

 - Sharing your sites and groups with external users by leveraging Office 365 external sharing and Azure Active Directory B2B

 - Publishing your content from Office 365 to an Azure Website

 - Providing both anonymous and secure access to your Azure website